Order-to-Cash: The definitive guide to a complex process

 Data accuracy and reporting

 Any lags in data systems are a potential operational and reporting liability, and there are many ways these inefficiencies can be introduced to the O2C process.
-A lack of real-time data because of disconnected systems, bottlenecks in reporting, manual entry and calculation processes, or a lack of the proper tools to transfer data from the ERP to your Business Intelligence platform to interrogate can all develop into significant O2C challenges.
+A lack of real-time data because of disconnected systems, bottlenecks in reporting, and manual entry and calculation processes can all delay reporting and degrade its quality.
+Even lacking the proper tools and integrations to transfer data from the ERP to your business intelligence platform in a seamless, error-free format can affect forecasting accuracy and decision-making.

 Scalability

-Companies scale for many reasons, and significant growth can expose weaknesses in the existing order-to-cash process.
-Any increase in billing complexity or scope may quickly become resource-heavy, highlight platform limitations, and ultimately lead to delayed invoicing and customer queries.
+During periods of rapid growth, manual processes that scale poorly can expose weaknesses in the existing order-to-cash process.
+Any increase in billing complexity or scope may quickly become resource-heavy, highlight platform limitations and ultimately lead to delayed invoicing and customer queries.

 Optimizing O2C to boost revenue and performance